"Today, I received my first document frame. It is unbelievably beautiful! Honestly, I was not expecting such perfectionism."

 Thanks to UPS Shippers Guide to Proper Packaging for Box Liner Example

-Visit the following sites for more information on how to prepare for shipping:
+More information on how to prepare for shipping :